 Brr… The weather outside is frightful, but the fire is so delightful.
 And since we’ve got no place to go, let’s find some ways to save money on the heating bill.
 (Heh heh, I’m finally starting to get into the Christmas spirit.)
 It’s getting cold here in Portland.
-I’m a wimp even though the cold here is still much better than most parts of the US and Canada.
+I’m a wimp even though the cold here is still much better than in many parts of the US and Canada.
 Last week, we had a dusting of snow and the school shut down for two whole days.
 Portland (Oregon) just can’t handle snow.
-We may get a little more snow this week so RB40Jr is eagerly waiting to see if he’ll get a few more days off*.
+We may get a little more snow this week so RB40Jr is eagerly waiting to see if he’ll get a few more days off.

 First, let’s go over our …umm… somewhat unusual heating arrangement.

 We don’t have central heating